-Since the COVID-19 pandemic struck, college enrollment of students from low-income backgrounds has dropped a dramatic 29% this year over last, compared to a 16.9% drop for students from higher income schools, according to a National Clearing House report.
+Because of COVID-19, low-income student enrollment in college has dropped a dramatic 29% this year over last, compared to a 17% decline for students from higher income backgrounds.

 Session one focuses on equipping individuals with tools and strategies to advise students onto and along the college and career pathway.
 Subsequent sessions explore: the importance of mentoring, the Essential Skills that CFES deems critical for students to succeed in college and beyond, college readiness, paying for college, career and workforce topics of today, including the role of virtual support.

 At the conclusion of the workshop, participants are awarded a College and Career Readiness Advisor certificate from the University of Vermont.
-First time attendees are recognized as Level I advisors, while second-timers are recognized as Level II advisors.
 Following the workshop, participants receive ongoing support through webinars and digital resources.
-This is an opportunity for those seeking professional development, including Continuing Teacher and Leader Effectiveness (CTLE) credit.
+This is an excellent opportunity for those seeking professional development, including Continuing Teacher and Leader Effectiveness (CTLE) credit.

 Each block consists of two live video sessions scheduled one week apart, and five on-demand webinars that participants view at their convenience prior to the closing session.
 Participants must attend both the opening and closing live video sessions to receive credit.